kbaesler/Wave/docs/index.md

 # Wave

 ## Overview
 [Wave](https://github.com/Jumpercables/Wave) is a C# library that extends the ArcGIS for Desktop and ArcFM Solution APIs in an effort to simplify customizing these products.
-The library has been designed to use extension methods to expose the features of the library.
+The library has been designed to use extension methods to expose the features of the library and is built using [.NET Extension Methods](http://msdn.microsoft.com/en-us/library/bb383977.aspx) which allows for adding new features to existing interfaces and classes within the ArcGIS and ArcFM APIs.
+Any interfaces or objects that are extended have been setup to use the namespace of the object, which allows Wave's features to be available without adding new namespace delcarations.

+- For instance, the `RowExtensions.cs` that contains extension methods for the `IRow` interface uses the `ESRI.ArcGIS.Geodatabase` namespace because that is the namespace that contains the `IRow` interface.

 **Wave Extensions for ArcGIS** - The package for the ArcGIS for Desktop extensions.